bLeYeNk/X1Coin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Bitcoins Core for Windows.
+Below are some notes on how to build X1coin for Windows.

-The options known to work for building Bitcoins Core on Windows are:
+The options known to work for building X1coin on Windows are:

 * On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain.
 * On Windows, using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about) and Mingw-w64.